-New or expanding businesses in Nevada can receive a property tax abatement of up to 55 % for a max of 20 years on renewable energy sources that generate at least 10 megawatts of power and are in operation for at least 10 years.
+New or expanding businesses in Nevada can receive a property tax abatement of up to 55 %.
+These abatements can last up to 20 years.
+They are for renewable energy sources that generate at least 10 megawatts of power and in operation for at least 10 years.

 Direct Energy Assistance Loan

-The Governor’s Office of Energy provides a 0% interest loan for up to $6,000 for state employees to make state-approved energy auditor improvements to their homes.
+The Governor’s Office of Energy provides a 0% interest loan for up to $6,000 for state employees.
+These loans are strictly for state-approved energy auditor improvements to their homes.

-Bravo, Nevada, for providing a way for renewable energy to be implemented!
+Bravo, Nevada, for providing a way for renewable energy implementation!
 Every step toward a cleaner planet means a healthier you.

-One of the programs that the Federal Government is offering is a tax credit that covers 30% of your total solar array cost.
+One of the programs that the Federal Government is offering is a renewable energy tax credit.
+This credit covers 30 percent of your total solar array cost.

-This is a dollar-for-dollar reduction in income taxes of either the person or company claiming the credit.
-If the 30% is more than you would have owed, then it can be rolled over for up to 5 years.
+This is a dollar-for-dollar reduction in income taxes.
+If the 30% is more than you owed in one year, then the remainder can cover up to 5 years.

-After 2023 this tax credit will no longer be available for residential customers and will stay at 10% for commercial solar installs.
+After 2023 this tax credit will no longer be available for residential customers.
+It will, however, stay at 10% for commercial solar installs.

 Renewables Are The Future